Written by Allie Delos Santos

 - Identify performance metrics.
 An effective SLA must include performance metrics determining whether the service is rendered successfully and a statement about how metrics will be tracked, such as during team meetings or using apps.
 This is crucial because 94% of consumers say excellent customer experiences encourage them to purchase again.

 - Define payment expectations.
-Make sure to include relevant information if the SLA contains elements that might modify the financial aspect of the primary contract.
+Ensure to include relevant information if the SLA contains elements that might modify the financial aspect of the primary contract.
 Note potential exceptions and associated fees.

 Learning how to write an SLA is easy when you follow best practices.
 You need not be a lawyer or take months to draft one.
 If you keep it simple and follow the steps above, you can quickly create one.